midtown-ai/glossary/glossary/r.md

 # ResNET Model

  ResNET, short for Residual Networks is a classic neural network used as a backbone for many computer vision tasks = `a CNN image model` This model was the winner of ImageNET challenge in 2015.
 The fundamental breakthrough with ResNET was it allowed us to train extremely deep neural networks with 150+layers successfully.
-Prior to ResNET training very deep neural networks was difficult due to the problem of vanishing gradients.
+Prior to ResNET training very deep neural networks was difficult due to the [problem of vanishing gradients][Vanishing Gradient Problem].

  {% pdf "{{site.assets}}/r/residual_network_paper.pdf" %}